olincollege/steve-run/README.md

 3. **Make sure you have Python installed**.
 The installation can be found here: [https://www.python.org/downloads/](https://www.python.org/downloads/).
 Note that this game was coded in Python 3.9.7.

 4. **Make sure you have Pygame installed**.
 This game relies heavily on Pygame modules.
-You should be able to run `$ pip install pygame`, but for more detailed instructions, follow the link: [https://www.pygame.org/wiki/GettingStarted](https://www.pygame.org/wiki/GettingStarted)
+You should be able to run `$ pip install pygame`, but for more detailed instructions, follow the link: [https://www.pygame.org/wiki/GettingStarted](https://www.pygame.org/wiki/GettingStarted).

 5. **Open the cloned repository** in an IDE that you prefer.
 VS Code is a good option, or if you want a browser version to forego downloads, try making a [https://replit.com/](Replit) account and running the project through there.

 6. If you want to, **run some unit tests**.
-Install pytest with `$ pip install pytest`, and
+Install pytest with `$ pip install pytest`.
+In the command line, navigate into the repository folder using `$ cd <location of repository>`, run `$ python`, then run `>>> pytest`.

+### Dependencies

+As in the above instructions, this project has one dependency, Pygame.
+Again, the download instructions can be found here: [https://www.pygame.org/wiki/GettingStarted](https://www.pygame.org/wiki/GettingStarted).

 ### Usage